ericpre/hyperspy/doc/user_guide/axes.rst

 The navigation and signal dimensions
 ------------------------------------

-In HyperSpy the data is interpreted as a signal array and, therefore, the data axes are not equivalent.
-HyperSpy distinguishes between *signal* and *navigation* axes and most functions operate on the *signal* axes and iterate on the *navigation* axes.
-For example, an EELS spectrum image (i.e. a 2D array of spectra) has three dimensions X, Y and energy-loss.
+In HyperSpy, the data is interpreted as a signal array and, therefore, the data axes are not equivalent.
+HyperSpy distinguishes between *signal* and *navigation* axes and most functions operate on the *signal* axes and iterate over the *navigation* axes.
+For example, an EELS spectrum image (i.e. a 2D array of spectra) has three dimensions: X, Y and energy-loss.
 In HyperSpy, X and Y are the *navigation* dimensions and the energy-loss is the *signal* dimension.
-To make this distinction more explicit the representation of the object includes a separator ``|`` between the navigation and signal dimensions e.g.
+To make this distinction more explicit, the representation of the object includes a separator ``|`` between the navigation and signal dimensions.

-In HyperSpy a spectrum image has signal dimension 1 and navigation dimension 2 and is stored in the Signal1D subclass.
+For example: A spectrum image has signal dimension 1 and navigation dimension 2 and is stored in the Signal1D subclass.

 .. code-block:: python